jawharah-s/html-cis150-assigment/README.md

 # Tri & Succeed Sports – Coaches Page

-Small HTML/CSS assignment from my web design class.
+Small HTML/CSS assignment from my CIS 150 class.

 I was given the text, images, and a basic layout file, and I had to build the “Meet our Coaches” page and finish the styling.